diegomendez11117/gab-group-b/README.md

 # Technologies
 - Java
-- Spring Boot
-- Spring Security
-- Thymeleaf & Thymeleaf Security Extra
 - Javascript
+- Spring Boot Web
+- Spring Data JPA & Hibernate (data access layer)
-- HTML
+- Spring Security (authentication)
+- Spring Mail (sending emails to users)
-- CSS
+- Thymeleaf (template enging)
-- Bootstrap
+- HTML5 and Bootstrap (responsive user interface)
-- MySQL
+- MySQL database

 # What the Team Will Have to Learn
 - [ ] We plan to host this site, so we need to determine an appropriate host, how to generate the appropriate files to upload to the host, and how to configure the host.